owo-lang/minitt-rs/README.md

 This implementation includes a type-checker (extended the origin), an AST pretty-printer and a command line tool which can be used as a file checker and an interactive REPL with completion and type inference.
-Built with latest (when developing this) stable Rust, 2018 edition.
+Built with stable Rust (version 1.34.0), 2018 edition.
 It can be used as a core language for complicated dependently-typed programming languages, or used for testing the correctness of translation algorithms.